Last editedMay 20222 min read

 The official direct debit logo

-Details of the service user’s Service User Network (SUN)
+Details of the service user’s Service User Number (SUN)

 A heading that says “Instruction to your bank or building society to pay by direct debit”